opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

   _NrY_: number of gridpoints in Y direction
   _DeltaTime_: time between jumps from gridpoint to gridpoint

 The _Grid2DWavform_ acts on two outputs at the same time.
 The example given is foreseen to be used with a crossed AOM setup, deflecting a dipole trap laser beam horizontally and vertically.
 In the same way one could create a class that would rotate the dipole trap laser beam around a center.
 The ellipticity and symmetry axis of the trap could be influenced at the same time by other waveforms.
 In this way it is possible to create the dipole trap motion required to create for example vortice lattices using the stirring method.
 The bus systems data rate is more than enough to allow to implement this in software.
-For fun, we also implemented a [laser show](https://www.youtube.com/watch?v=JYKxTyi-v-E) in this manner, displaying text or rotating 3D meshed (ask us if you want the code).
+For fun, we also implemented a [laser show](https://www.youtube.com/watch?v=JYKxTyi-v-E) in this manner, displaying text or rotating 3D meshes (ask us if you want the code).

-*Optional information end*
+Adding new waveforms

 It is easy to add more waveforms by creating new waveform classes.
-To do this you could start by duplicating and renaming \verb"ramp.h" and \verb"ramp.cpp".
-Next rename the \verb"CRamp" class in the newly created files and add those file to the project as described in Sec.~\ref{sec:SerialOrGPIBClass}.
-The waveform is initialized in the \verb"Init" method, which is only called once when the waveform is started.
-The output is updated in the \verb"SetOutputs" function.
-If this function returns \verb"false" the waveform will be deleted from the list of waveforms.
+To do this you could start by duplicating and renaming _ramp.h_ and _ramp.cpp_.
+Next rename the _CRamp_ class in the newly created files and add those file to the project as described in Sec.~\ref{sec:SerialOrGPIBClass}.
+The waveform is initialized in the _Init_ method, which is only called once when the waveform is started.
+The output is updated in the _SetOutputs_ function.
+If this function returns _false_ the waveform will be deleted from the list of waveforms.

 Waveforms can be made dependent on other waveforms.
 For example in a scanning AOM setup which should stir a laser beam in a circle, the two scanning AOMs should change their frequencies in phase.
 This can be achieved by defining a virtual analog output, that specifies the phase angle and is ramped linearly upwards.
 The analog out procedures controlling the AOMs frequencies calculate are made to calculate their frequencies in dependence of this phase angle.
 Variations of this scheme would allow changes in the ellipticity of the produced trap, rotation of the axis of the average potential and so forth.